ashrewdmint/remember/README.md

 ## Usage

 To use, select any elements containing form fields and call the `remember()` method.
+This method returns a jQuery object, so you can chain method calls.

     $('form, .field-container').remember();
     // Returns any elements selected, so you can call more methods afterwards on the same line.

 After changes are made to any fields in the selected elements, you can use `hasChanges` to check whether or not changes were made.
+This method works on multiple elements.

     $('form, .field-container').remember('hasChanges');
     // Returns true or false

 Additionally, `changes` returns an array of changes.
 Each element in the array is an object, with `name`, `value`, and `element` properties.
+This method also works on multiple elements.

     $('form, .field-container').remember('changes');
     // Returns something like:
     // [{name: 'fieldname', value: 'fieldvalue', element: jquery_object}]

-Once changes have been made, you may want to use `reset` to reset the old data.
+Once changes have been made, you may want to use `save` to reset the old data.
+`save` works on multiple elements, too.
+This returns a jQuery object.

-    $('form, .field-container').remember('reset');
+    $('form, .field-container').remember('save');
     // Now the hasChanges method will return false

+You might want to restore the last saved state of the fields you are remembering.
+To do this, use the `restore` method.
+It works on multiple elements and returns a jQuery object.

+    $('form, .field-container').remember('restore);
+    // All remembered field elements have been reset to their last saved values

+Remember has its own serialize method which it uses in place of jQuery's built-in serialize method.
+This is because the jQuery method only works with forms.
+Remember exposes its serialize method so you can use it yourself.
+If no second argument is supplied, a param string is returned.
+If the second argument is `true`, an object is returned.
+You can use `$.param()` to turn this object into a param string.

+This method only works on the first element supplied.

+    $('.field-container').remember('serialize');

+If you want to see the last saved changes, use `last`.
+It only works on the first element supplied.
+If you pass it a second argument with a value of `true`, an object is returned.
+Otherwise, a param string is returned.

+    $('.field-container').remember('last');

 If you are done with this functionality, use the `forget` method.
+This returns a jQuery object.

     $('form, .field-container').remember('forget');
     // Data associated with this plugin has been forgotten.

+Additionally, there is a utility method called `objectFromParams` accessible through `$.remember.objectFromParams`.
+This method takes a param string (`"name=value&name2=value2"`) and turns it into an object (`{name: 'value', name2: 'value2}`).

 And that's all.
 Enjoy!

 ## Changelog

+### 1.1.0

+*  Renamed `reset` to `save`.
+*  Added `restore`, `serialize`, and `last` methods.
+*  Exposed `objectFromParams` utility method through `$.remember.objectFromParams`.
+*  More cowbell.

 ### 1.0.1